 - New Zealand - NZD

-Choose a goal for your campaign
+Choose your campaign objective

 - With CPI, our algorithm automatically adjusts bids daily based on your provided target CPI and our predicted likelihood of install.

 - Using CPC, ads are run like a normal CPC campaign, optimizing for click traffic.
 You manually adjusts bids to meet install goals.

 - Find out more about promoted app pin campaigns.